- Email: firstname.lastname@example.org

 China, East Asia, World History, Social and Cultural History, Urban Studies, Popular Religion, Material Culture.

-Duan's book manuscript, Rise of West Lake: A Cultural Landmark in the Song Dynasty (University of Washington Press, forthcoming spring 2020), examines how West Lake, a cultural landmark next to the city of Hangzhou, was conceptualized and contextualized from 800 to 1400.
+Duan's book, Rise of West Lake: A Cultural Landmark in the Song Dynasty (University of Washington Press, 2020), examines how West Lake, a cultural landmark next to the city of Hangzhou, was conceptualized and contextualized from 800 to 1400.
 This study uses varying types of gazetteers and travel-focused visual materials to elaborate in what ways West Lake was a subjective and socially constructed site.
 It shows that while the Lake was built into the fabric of Hangzhou’s urban life both ecologically and economically, it was also captured rhetorically as idealized nature.
 This work reveals that the Song dynasty’s West Lake marked a significant moment in Chinese history during which the natural landscape moved from the periphery of the practice of power to become a critical element in the wider construction of cultural identity.
 This work was funded by the Hsiao Fellowship and the Hultquist Fellowship.